rota1111/MyCTFChallenge/README.md

 # My-ctf-challenge
 It's all the challenge that I make for ctf game.
+Some of the challenges are adapted from existing ones and are not original.
 ## NEX week game
 | Name | Category | Tags | Difficulty
 | ------------ | ------ | --- | --- |